dli-atlantic/dli-atlantic.github.io/local-arrangements.md

 ## Workshop Location

 The 2019 workshop will be held at [Mount Saint Vincent University](http://msvu.ca), which overlooks the Bedford Basin in Halifax, Nova Scotia.
 Situated on a park-like campus in the centre of the Halifax Regional Municipality, the Mount is just minutes from the heart of downtown Halifax.
+Download a [campus map (PDF)](http://www.msvu.ca/site/media/msvu/CampusMap(1).pdf).

 ## Accommodation Options